The Netherlands Working Holiday Visa for Australians

 There are three ways to apply for a Dutch working holiday visa:

-1. Submit an online application (this can be done before you arrive in the Netherlands),
+1. Submit an online application (you can do this before or after you arrive in the Netherlands),

 2. Apply person at an IND office in The Netherlands (with an appointment), or